Windows 11 vs Linux: A Year Later, I’m Switching Back

 • Curiosity: Being proficient in Windows, macOS, and Linux is always valuable.
 Spending a year on Windows would help me compare workflows objectively.

-To make Windows feel more like my familiar Linux environment, I installed tiling window managers such as Win3WM and later Komorebi.
+To make Windows feel more like my familiar Linux environment, I installed tiling window managers such as Win3WM, Komorebi, and later Workspacer.
 I used AutoHotkey and custom keybindings to replicate the i3 workflow, and relied heavily on the Windows Subsystem for Linux (WSL) to run Linux command‑line tools.
 WSL2 allowed me to install Kali, Debian, and Arch distributions and even run GUI apps directly from Windows Terminal.
 In the Part 2 article, After 10 Years of Linux, I Switched to Windows.
 Part 2: Still Use Linux via WSL, I described how WSL2 helped me unite Windows and Linux, allowing both environments to run side‑by‑side.

 Why Windows didn’t stick